kaykakaraka/bank_tech_test/README.md

 The Statement class and the BankAccount class I separated as I felt that statements hold state that are separate from the actual interacting of depositing and withdrawing money.
 This separation should also mean that it would be easier to add more functionality - for example, if the BankAccount class were to add options to display a balance or add an interest rate.

 I chose to have the BankAccount class initaliaze the DateChecker and the Statement.
-This is because they are not used outside of the class.
+This is because they are children classes and it reduces code written by the user.

 I used a TDD process throughout.
 I focused on the inputs and outputs of the program, using the integration test suite as the centre of development.
 When I felt happy with these tests I created unit tests for each class, and discovered some further edge cases to test in the process.